 - 2. Please provide all documents, other than those in A-4, B-2 and D-2, required to complete the "B-4 Upwards sales" worksheet.
-If the documents include spreadsheets, all formulas used must be retained. - 3.
+If the documents include spreadsheets, all formulas used must be retained.
+A;; excel files and working has been provided, please see links and file name in formula. - 3.
 For any amount in the "B-4 Upwards sales" worksheet that is hard coded (i.e. not a formula), please cross-reference by providing: - the name of the source document, including the relevant page number, in column D of the worksheet; and - highlight or annotate the amount shown in the source document; and - provide the account code and sub-account code (if applicable) at column E of the worksheet.